No party is complete without this Classic Taco Dip recipe, Simple to prepare, and a crowd favorite, you will be making

 I found if I use slightly more sour cream and whip the cream cheese, it makes a much lighter dip that is easier to scoop with any chip.
 Quite honestly, often a taco dip with cream cheese is so thick it is impossible to dip a chip into it without the chip breaking or scooping up a giant clump of dip.
 Not ideal.

 Also, if you have been doing your homework.
 You have already whipped up a big batch of my homemade taco seasoning to save in your pantry.
 This dip is a perfect recipe to use that in!
-3 tbsp of my taco seasoning will be the equivalent of one taco seasoning packet.
+3 tablespoon of my taco seasoning will be the equivalent of one taco seasoning packet.

 If you plan to make this taco dip recipe for a summer pot luck keep in mind, since it is dairy based, you don't want to keep it in the heat all day.
 It should be consumed within two hours.
 This is true of any mayo or dairy based food.
 However, you can prolong the safety of your food by using a Chilled Dipping Bowl that stores ice underneath.